dineshjani/reallife-comment-system-master/README.md

 # realtime-comment-system
-In this tutorial we have built a realtime comment system.
+I have built a realtime comment system using NOdejs and socket.io and MongoDB.

 #### Demo: https://realtime-comment-system.herokuapp.com/